 In this category of articles about basic management concepts, today it is the turn for Organizational AgilityWhat is organizational agility and why is it relevant?
 And what are the differences between "being agile" and "being agile on a large scale"?
 Here's how.

-The agile movement impulse and its relationship with the generational changeover
+The agile movement and the generational changeover

 Definition of Organizational Agility

 Organizational agility is the ability of organizations to master continuous change.
 In this way, these organizations can thrive and grow in a world that is becoming more and more volatile, uncertain, complex y ambiguous - This combination of words is known as environments.
 V.U.C.A.

 This being the case, you must understand that organizational agility is more friendly to concepts like: efficiency and effectivenessand less close to terms like speed and velocity.
 I'm sure you've heard many people and companies avoid "seeing the differences" and just assume that being agile is about doing everything "more": faster, cheaper, more eccentric, more fun.

 Agile organizations are organizations.
 That is, they have a mission, their goals, many projects, and of course, their operation.
 But, above all, organizations are composed of PEOPLE.
 In an agile organization: